 Wondering what to do in your raised garden bed in early spring?
-Here’s a list of tasks from January to April, as well as garden vocabulary and ideas for every growing zone for this year’s DIY raised bed garden!
+Here’s a list of tasks from February to April, as well as garden vocabulary and short tutorials.
+At the end is a list of garden task ideas for every growing zone for this year’s DIY raised bed garden!

-These instructions will vary a bit by month, depending on your zone – see below for links to zone specific posts from great garden/homestead bloggers.
+These instructions will vary a bit by month, depending on your zone (see the very bottom of the article for links to specific posts from great garden/homestead bloggers from all the growing zones).
 Add a few weeks to this timeline if you live in a zone lower than five; subtract a few weeks in you live in a zone above five.

-If you garden with raised beds, either framed or swaled (permaculture), here are some tasks to be engaging in to prepare for the spring garden.
+- If you garden with raised beds, either framed or swaled (permaculture), here are some tasks to be engaging in to prepare for the early spring garden.

 Raised Garden Beds from the Beginning